adenekan41/piggment/README.md

 ## ⚡️About

-[Piggment](https://piggment.co): A curated collection of amazingly colored gradients for designers, developers and art makers over the world. **Gets gradeints and pallets on the fly**.
+[Piggment](https://piggment.co): A curated collection of amazingly colored gradients for designers, developers and art makers over the world. **Gets gradients and palettes on the fly**.

 **Using piggment** in **project** provides an **easy way** of **getting inspiring gradients and palettes** go to [Piggment.co](https://piggment.co) to start using now.